jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1) A registered person must determine the extent to which goods and services are applied for the purpose of making supplies other than taxable supplies according to:
   (a) actual use; or
   (b) an alternative method approved by the Commissioner if the method results in allocated amounts that are fair and reasonable.
-(2) A registered person must determine the extent to which goods and services are applied for the purpose of making exempt supplies by either applying subsection (1) or using the formula: Total value of exempt supplies for taxable period Total value of all supplies for taxable period.
+(2) A registered person must determine the extent to which goods and services are applied for the purpose of making exempt supplies by either applying subsection (1) or using the formula:Total value of exempt supplies for taxable period—————————————————————————Total value of all supplies for taxable period.
 (3) A registered person must choose a method that ensures a fair and reasonable result.

 ### 21B Methods of allocation for new or replacement goods and services
 (1) If a person applies section 21C(1)(a) and acquires or produces goods and services in replacement of goods and services that have an existing pattern of use, the person may allocate an amount to supplies other than taxable supplies based on the use of the goods and services, before replacement, in the 12 months before the date of acquisition or production.
 (2) A person must allocate the amount on the date of acquisition or production.
-(3) If a person applies section 21C(1)(a) and either acquires or produces new goods and services or acquires goods and services in replacement of goods and services that do not have an existing pattern of use, the person must
+(3) If a person applies section 21C(1)(a) and either acquires or produces new goods and services or acquires goods and services in replacement of goods and services that do not have an existing pattern of use, the person must—
   (a) on the date of acquisition or production, allocate an amount to supplies other than taxable supplies provisionally; and (b) 12 months after the date of acquisition or production, recalculate the provisional allocation if it differs from the actual use of the goods and services over the 12-month period.